Cyfrin/Updraft/courses/gmx-perpetuals-trading/2-foundation/1-what-is-gmx/+page.md

-Okay, here is a thorough and detailed summary of the video about GMX, covering the requested points:

-**Overall Summary**

-The video introduces GMX as a decentralized perpetual exchange built for trading top cryptocurrencies like BTC, ETH, and AVAX with high leverage (up to 100x) directly from a user's wallet.
-It highlights the platform's core functionalities: leveraged trading (long and short positions), token swapping (market and limit orders), and yield generation opportunities through liquidity provision in GM Pools or GLV Vaults (specifically referencing GMX V2 for yield).
-A key technical aspect discussed is the platform's two-step transaction process designed to mitigate MEV (Maximal Extractable Value) and protect users.
-Finally, it introduces the concept of adaptive funding fees, which balance long and short positions.
-The speaker assures viewers that complex concepts will be explained in detail later in the course.

-**Key Features and Concepts Explained**

-1.  **Decentralized Perpetual Exchange:**
-    *   GMX is defined as a platform allowing users to trade perpetual contracts (contracts without an expiry date) in a decentralized manner.
-    *   Users trade directly from their own cryptocurrency wallets, maintaining self-custody.

-2.  **Leveraged Trading:**
-    *   Users can open both `Long` (betting the price will go up) and `Short` (betting the price will go down) positions.
-    *   Leverage up to `100x` is available, amplifying potential profits and losses.

-3.  **Token Swapping:**
-    *   GMX allows users to swap cryptocurrencies.
-    *   Supports both `Market Orders` (executing at the current best available price) and `Limit Orders` (executing only at a specific price or better).

-4.  **Yield Generation (GMX V2):**
-    *   For users not interested in active trading, GMX V2 offers ways to potentially earn yield.
-    *   This is done by providing liquidity to either:
-        *   **GM Pools:** Pools that enable trading for a *single* market (e.g., BTC/USD), backed by specific tokens (shown listed in brackets).
-        *   **GLV Vaults:** Yield-optimized vaults that enable trading across *multiple* markets.
-A GLV Vault is described as a *collection* of underlying GM Pools.

-5.  **Two-Step Transaction Process:**
-    *   All major actions (swapping, opening positions, providing liquidity) involve two distinct blockchain transactions.
-    *   **Step 1:** The user submits a transaction which acts as a *request* to the GMX protocol to perform an action.
-    *   **Step 2:** The GMX protocol itself executes this request in a *subsequent*, separate transaction.

-6.  **MEV (Maximal Extractable Value) Mitigation:**
-    *   The primary reason for the two-step transaction process is to mitigate MEV, specifically front-running.
-    *   **MEV Explained (in context):** If orders could be executed in a single user transaction, malicious actors (MEV bots) could observe the pending transaction, submit their own transaction to be executed *before* the user's (front-running), and potentially profit at the user's expense (e.g., by manipulating the price slightly just before the user's trade executes).
-    *   **Mitigation:** By separating the request (user transaction) from the execution (protocol transaction), the GMX protocol gains control over the order execution sequence, preventing simple front-running and protecting users.

-7.  **Adaptive Funding Fee:**
-    *   A key feature highlighted for perpetual trading on GMX.
-    *   **Mechanism:** Funding fees are payments exchanged between traders holding long positions and traders holding short positions.
-    *   **Purpose:** To keep the exchange's contract price close to the underlying asset's index price.
-    *   **Adaptive Nature:** The fee *adapts* or adjusts gradually over time based on the imbalance (ratio) between the total size of open long positions and open short positions.
-If longs outweigh shorts, longs typically pay shorts, and vice-versa, incentivizing trades that balance the open interest.

-**Relationships Between Concepts**

-*   **GM Pools and GLV Vaults:** GLV Vaults are higher-level structures that are composed of or represent collections of individual GM Pools.
-Providing liquidity to a GLV Vault essentially means providing liquidity across the multiple markets represented by its constituent GM Pools.
-*   **Two-Step Transactions and MEV Mitigation:** The two-step process is presented *specifically* as the mechanism GMX employs to counteract the threat of MEV (like front-running) that could occur in a single-step execution model.
-*   **Funding Fees and Long/Short Positions:** Funding fees are directly tied to the open long and short positions.
-The direction and magnitude of the fee depend on the ratio between the total value of these positions, acting as a balancing mechanism.

-**Code Blocks**

-*   No specific code blocks were shown or discussed in the video clip.
-The focus was on the user interface and high-level concepts.

-**Links or Resources Mentioned**

-*   The GMX website (gmx.io) is implicitly the main resource, as its landing page and application interface are shown.
-No other external links or specific documentation pages were mentioned.

-**Important Notes or Tips**

-*   Trading is done directly from the user's wallet, emphasizing decentralization and self-custody.
-*   The two-step transaction process is a deliberate design choice for user protection against MEV.
-*   Yield generation through liquidity provision is presented as an alternative way to interact with the platform for non-traders.
-*   The speaker explicitly mentions that the concepts introduced (perpetual exchanges, longs/shorts, funding fees) can be complex and will be taught thoroughly throughout the course this video is part of.

-**Questions or Answers Mentioned**

-*   No explicit questions were posed or answered in the video clip.
-The format was explanatory.

-**Examples or Use Cases Mentioned**

-*   **Trading:** Trading BTC, ETH, AVAX with leverage.
-Opening long or short positions.
-*   **Swapping:** Swapping tokens via market or limit orders.
-*   **Yield:** Providing liquidity to GM Pools (e.g., BTC/USD pools backed by different BTC variants like tBTC, WBTC) or GLV Vaults (e.g., GLV [WETH-USDC], GLV [BTC-USDC]).
-*   **MEV:** The scenario of an MEV bot front-running a user's trade in a hypothetical single-transaction system was used to explain the need for the two-step process.
+## Understanding GMX: A Decentralized Perpetual Exchange

+GMX is a decentralized platform designed for trading popular cryptocurrencies like Bitcoin (BTC), Ethereum (ETH), and Avalanche (AVAX) using perpetual contracts.
+As a decentralized exchange (DEX), GMX allows you to trade directly from your own cryptocurrency wallet, ensuring you maintain control and self-custody of your assets.
+The platform focuses on perpetual contracts, which are derivatives that don't have an expiration date, enabling traders to speculate on price movements with significant leverage.

+## Leveraged Trading on GMX

+One of the core features of GMX is leveraged trading.
+This allows users to amplify their exposure to price movements beyond their initial capital.
+You can open two types of positions:

+*   **Long Positions:** Betting that the price of an asset will increase.
+*   **Short Positions:** Betting that the price of an asset will decrease.

+GMX offers leverage up to 100x, meaning you can open a position worth up to 100 times your deposited margin.
+While this significantly magnifies potential profits, it equally increases the risk of potential losses.

+## Swapping Tokens with Market and Limit Orders

+Beyond perpetual trading, GMX also facilitates straightforward token swapping.
+Users can exchange one cryptocurrency for another directly on the platform.
+GMX supports two primary order types for swaps:

+*   **Market Orders:** These orders execute immediately at the best currently available market price.
+*   **Limit Orders:** These orders allow you to specify a minimum price (for selling) or maximum price (for buying) at which you are willing to trade.
+The order will only execute if the market reaches your specified price or a better one.

+## Generating Yield with GMX V2 Liquidity Provision

+For users less focused on active trading, GMX V2 provides opportunities to potentially earn yield by contributing liquidity to the platform.
+This involves depositing assets into specific pools that facilitate trading activity.
+There are two main ways to provide liquidity:

+*   **GM Pools (Global Market Pools):** These pools are designed to support trading for a *single* market pair (e.g., BTC/USD).
+Each GM Pool is backed by specific accepted collateral tokens (often listed alongside the pool name, like WBTC or tBTC for a Bitcoin pool).
+Liquidity providers earn fees from the trading activity within that specific market.
+*   **GLV Vaults (Global Liquidity Vaults):** GLV Vaults represent a higher-level abstraction.
+They are essentially *collections* of underlying GM Pools, enabling yield generation across *multiple* markets simultaneously.
+By providing liquidity to a GLV Vault (e.g., GLV [WETH-USDC]), you are effectively distributing liquidity across the various GM Pools contained within it, potentially optimizing for yield across different trading pairs.

+## Understanding GMX's Two-Step Transaction Process

+A unique technical characteristic of GMX is its two-step transaction process for key actions like swapping, opening/closing positions, and providing/removing liquidity.
+Instead of a single blockchain transaction confirming the action, GMX splits it into two:

+1.  **Request Transaction:** The user initiates and signs a transaction from their wallet.
+This transaction acts as a *request* submitted to the GMX protocol, signaling their intent to perform a specific action (e.g., open a long position).
+2.  **Execution Transaction:** The GMX protocol's infrastructure picks up this request and executes the intended action in a *separate, subsequent* blockchain transaction.

+## How GMX Mitigates MEV (Maximal Extractable Value)

+The primary reason for implementing the two-step transaction process is to protect users from Maximal Extractable Value (MEV), particularly front-running attacks.

+MEV refers to the maximum value that can be extracted from block production beyond the standard block reward and transaction fees.
+In the context of DEXs, malicious actors (often called MEV bots or searchers) monitor pending transactions in the mempool.
+If GMX used a single-step process, a bot could see a user's large trade order before it's confirmed.
+The bot could then submit its *own* transaction with a higher gas fee to be executed *just before* the user's trade (front-running).
+This could slightly worsen the execution price for the user, allowing the bot to profit from the price impact.

+By separating the user's request from the protocol's execution, GMX introduces a buffer.
+The protocol controls the timing and sequencing of the final execution transaction, making it significantly harder for MEV bots to reliably front-run user trades and thereby protecting users from this form of value extraction.

+## Adaptive Funding Fees Explained

+Funding fees are a standard mechanism in perpetual contract markets, including GMX, designed to keep the contract's trading price closely aligned with the underlying asset's spot or index price.
+These fees are exchanged periodically between traders holding long positions and those holding short positions.

+GMX employs an *adaptive* funding fee mechanism.
+The direction and magnitude of the funding fee payment adjust *gradually* based on the balance (or imbalance) between the total size of open long positions and open short positions on the platform:

+*   **If longs outweigh shorts:** There's more demand to bet on price increases.
+Typically, traders holding long positions will pay a funding fee to those holding short positions.
+*   **If shorts outweigh longs:** There's more demand to bet on price decreases.
+Typically, traders holding short positions will pay a funding fee to those holding long positions.

+This adaptive mechanism incentivizes traders to take positions that help balance the open interest, pushing the contract price back towards the index price whenever a significant deviation occurs.
+The "adaptive" nature means the fee changes smoothly over time rather than abruptly, responding dynamically to shifts in market sentiment as reflected in the long/short ratio.